-- The following is a checklist of items required to complete the application process: - Completed admission application form (do not leave anything blank) - \$50.00 application fee - One copy of final, official transcripts from all colleges, universities, and seminaries attended (Gateway Seminary graduates do not need to submit any transcripts previously submitted for application to other degree programs) - Three recommendations from qualifying individuals (cannot be from spouses or immediate family members) - Church endorsement form - Statement of rationale for ThM study (typewritten) - A copy of a research paper demonstrating ThM research capability - Interview by the Academic Graduate Studies Committee, if requested by that committee - Signed Ethical Conduct Statement - Official TOEFL score, if applicable, of 600 (paper based) or 100 (iBT)
+- Completed admission application form (do not leave anything blank) - \$50.00 application fee - One copy of final, official transcripts from all colleges, universities, and seminaries attended (Gateway Seminary graduates do not need to submit any transcripts previously submitted for application to other degree programs) - Three recommendations from qualifying individuals (cannot be from spouses or immediate family members) - Church endorsement form - Statement of rationale for Th.M. study (typewritten) - A copy of a research paper demonstrating Th.M. research capability - Interview by the Academic Graduate Studies Committee, if requested by that committee - Signed Ethical Conduct Statement - Official TOEFL score, if applicable, of 600 (paper based) or 100 (iBT)